willfindlay/adaptivesec-F2020/journal/12-oct-22nd.md

 likely involve several such IDS mechanisms working together, monitoring different aspects of system behaviour and training models.

 I am curious what would happen if the user accidentally flags good data for rejection, training the IIS (via costimulation) that such data should be rejected in the future.
 Would the user be able to reverse their action?
 Based on the description, costimulation in the IIS seems to take an all-or-nothing approach, where only detectors that have been costimulated are instantiated.
-I would be curious whether something like a stimulation threshold would be feasible---instead of immediately instantiating a detector, there would be a required costimulation threshold in order to start rejecting, and this threshold could be crossed multiple times in either direction.
+I would be curious whether something like a stimulation threshold would be feasible---instead of immediately instantiating a detector, there would be a required costimulation threshold in order to start rejecting, and this threshold could be crossed multiple times in either direction. **Edit: After reading further, it seems like senesence would essentially cover this case.**

 I also wonder whether it would be possible for an adversary to maliciously train an IIS to filter _good_ data instead of _bad_ data.
 In this way, the IIS could be used for censorship for example.
 This kind of threat model would apply mostly to group IISes.

+The idea of Adaptive Radio was pretty cool to me.
+I wonder how it compares to the algorithms used nowadays for streaming services like Spotify.
+From my own anecdotal experience, Spotify radio seems to consider both liked and disliked songs, which seems at least compliant with the costimulation and negative selection properties of the IIS.
+Further, Spotify supports group radio (at least for family plans) just like Adaptive Radio does.
+In light of these similarities, I am left wondering whether Spotify might be using an IIS-like approach here.

 ## Project Thoughts